IRS-Public/fact-graph/README.md

 # Fact Graph

-## Legal Disclaimer: Public Repository Access

-> **No Endorsement or Warranty**
->
-> The Internal Revenue Service (IRS) does not endorse, maintain, or guarantee the accuracy, completeness, or functionality of the code in this repository.
-> The IRS assumes no responsibility or liability for any use of the code by external parties, including individuals, developers, or organizations.
-> This includes—but is not limited to—any tax consequences, computation errors, data loss, or other outcomes resulting from the use or modification of this code.
->
-> Use of the code in this repository is at your own risk.
-Users of this repository are responsible for complying with any open source or third-party licenses.

 ## What is the Fact Graph?

 The Fact Graph is a production-ready knowledge graph for modeling, among other things, the United States Internal Revenue Code and related tax law.